Birds born in a cage don’t know how to fly

 ~

-I pronounce myself satisfied because I can pay my bills, I maintain my mood to love my child and my partner and also find some time to indulge myself with some wine and write my stuff.
+I pronounce myself satisfied because I can pay my bills, I maintain my mood to love my child and my partner and also I find some time to indulge myself with some wine and write my stuff.

-This is my cage: Narrow, humble, my own.
+This is my cage: narrow, humble, my own.

 Just like Mandela, I am fond of my cell, I eat my food and I read avidly.
 But what could be the liberation I am waiting for?